-Fine arts appraiser Helaine Fendelman also suggests advertising in your local paper, on local radio stations, on community bulletin boards, and even in antiques publications.
+Fine arts appraiser Helaine Fendelman also suggests advertising in your local newspaper, on local radio stations, on community bulletin boards and even in antiques publications.

 “Signage can make or break a yard sale,” advises Pam Holland, member of the National Association of Productivity and Organizing Professionals and owner of the Clutter Free Now website.
 “It doesn't have to be expensive: you just want to be smart.
 Signage works best if it is in a consistent bright color (poster board can be purchased at many dollar stores.)
 Your signs should be readable from a car at a distance.”

-Your signs should include your address, an arrow pointing to your location, and ideally something extra to entice drivers to stop by.
+Your signs should also include your address, an arrow pointing to your location, and ideally a personal touch to entice drivers to stop by.
 However, don’t cram your sign with so much information that passersby can’t read it.

 “While posting colorful signs on telephone poles is great advertisement, there are laws prohibiting this in many areas, so check in to see what local laws are in your area about holding and advertising yard sales,” says Tori Toth.